Constitutional complaint (Germany): Admissibility of complaints

 Standing is virtually always given when there is a court judgment or administrative order against the complainant.
 Violations of constitutional rights by a law are also actionable, but most laws are not self-executing and therefore fail the immediacy requirement.

 As an extraordinary remedy the constitutional complaint is subsidiary to regular remedies, especially appeals to higher courts, which means two things.
 In the first place, the appellants must have exhausted all other possible remedies, including, if appropriate, a complaint on the procedural grounds of not being judicially heard (for instance, a violation of audi alteram partem).
 Therefore, constitutional complaints are in practice mostly directed against judicial acts, not acts of the executive (which can still be contested before the administrative courts).
 Secondly, the complainant must have already raised the issue of the violation while in the course of their other remedies and so many complaints are dismissed as inadmissible.

 Further, the complaint must be submitted in written form, and the case must be argued, with appropriate evidence attached.
-(Note: Sec.
-23 para.
-1, BVerfGG.)
+(Note: BVerfGG § 23, para.
+1.)
 The action or omission by which the complainant alleges their rights have been violated must be specified, as well as the specific right that is alleged to have been violated.
-(Note: Sec.
-92, paras.
-1 and 3, BVerfGG.)
+(Note: BVerfGG § 92, paras.
+1 and 3.)
 Complaints against a law must be lodged within one year after it comes into force. and those against other acts must be filed within one month after service or notification.
-(Note: Sec.
-92, paras.
-1 and 3, BVerfGG.)
+(Note: BVerfGG § 92, paras.
+1 and 3.)